-20)21
+2022

 Level 1 Level 2 Level 3 Total

 Investments:

 Equities:

-Large cap equities \$ 6 \$ - \$ - \$ 6
+Large cap equities \$ 7 \$ - \$ - \$ 7

 Mutual funds:

-Large cap fund 190 - - 190
+Large cap fund 122 - - 122

-Mid cap fund 11 - - 11

-World allocation fund 1,264 - - 1,264
+World allocation fund 804 - - 804

-Intermediate bonds fund 270 - - 270

-International equities fund 25 - - 25

-Ultra short term bonds fund 3,818 - - 3,818
+Ultra short term bonds fund 1,938 - - 1,938

+Certificates of deposit - 2,004 - 2,004

 Exchange-traded funds:

-Large cap fund 8,092 - - 8,092
+Large cap fund 5,463 - - 5,463

-Small cap fund 399 - - 399
+Small cap fund 124 - - 124

-Intermediate bonds fund 818 - - 818

-International equities fund 2,080 - - 2,080
+International equities fund 1,196 - - 1,196

-Utilities fund 251 - - 251
+Utilities fund 247 - - 247

-Real estate fund 180 - - 180
+Real estate fund 132 - - 132

-Commodities fund 218 - - 218
+Commodities fund 258 - - 258

-Multialternative fund 185 - - 185
+Multialternative fund 169 - - 169

-Total investments (Note 3) \$ 17,807 \$ - \$ - \$ 17,807
+Total investments (Note 3) \$ 10,460 \$ 2,004 \$ - \$ 12,464

-Interest rate swap (Note 6) \$ \$ (872) \$ \$ (872)
+Interest rate swap (Note 6) \$ - \$ 103 \$ \$ 103

 Shares of equities are valued based on the quoted market price of the stock on active markets as of the valuation date.
-Shares of exchange-traded funds and mutual funds are valued based on the quoted market price of the fund on active markets as of the valuation date which represents the net asset value of shares held by the Organization.
+Shares of exchange-traded funds and mutual funds are valued based on the quoted market price of the fund with readily determinable fair values based on daily redemption values.
 The Organization has the intent and ability to hold its certificates of deposit to maturity (which maturities range up to twelve months at purchase), such securities have been classified as held-to-maturity and are carried at amortized cost, which approximates market value.
+Fair value of debt securities is based on quoted market prices of identical or similar securities or based on observable inputs like interest rates using either a market or income valuation approach.
 The fair value of the interest rate swap is estimated based on the amount the Organization would pay to terminate the agreements as of the reporting date, taking into account current interest rates and the creditworthiness of the Organization.
 The interest rate swaps are valued by a third-party and are based on observable market-based inputs or unobservable inputs that are corroborated by market data.
 Observable market inputs include yield curves, counterparty credit risk and other related data.